krobot-framework/krobot-docs/README.md

 The framework contains :

 * A complete command engine, with middlewares, arguments parsing, and sub commands
-* A simple config engine from the "turfu"
+* A simple config engine
 * Dependency injection
 * Logging
 * Util classes/functions